 Please note: all recommendations given on this website are general guidance only.
 Always seek the advice of a qualified natural health practitioner before taking any supplements, nutritionals or herbal remedies.

 Many years of research by Peter and James D’Adamo have lead to the development of dietary recommendations based on your blood type.
-In my clinical experience, anyone adopting foods suited to their blood type have experienced significant health improvements, weight regulation and increased energy levels.
+In my clinical experience, most people who have followed the recommended foods suited to their blood type have experienced significant health improvements, weight regulation and increased energy levels.
 The results depend on your commitment.

-To help you keep a record of symptoms and any possible dietary link, click here for an easy-to-use diary.
+This easy to use diary will help you keep a record of symptoms and any possible dietary links to symptoms you are experiencing.

 Recipes